Edmund Nagle

-Admiral Sir Edmund Nagle, KCB (1757 – 14 March 1830) was an Irish officer in Royal Navy during the late eighteenth and nineteenth centuries who is best known for his capture of the French frigate at the action of 21 October 1794 and his close association with George IV as a courtier from 1820 to his own death.
+Admiral Sir Edmund Nagle, KCB (1757 – 14 March 1830) was an Irish officer in the Royal Navy during the late eighteenth and nineteenth centuries who is best known for his capture of the French frigate at the action of 21 October 1794 and his close association with George IV as a courtier from 1820 to his own death.
 He served as Commander-in-Chief at Leith, and on the Coast of Scotland and Commander-in-Chief on the Guernsey Station.